Erika Rose Cramton Barnes ('00)

 Ana Margarita Colindres Parsons ('02)

-Ana was born in San Salvador, El Salvador and is a graduate of McMinn County High School (TN).
-While enrolled at TTU ana also completed courses at North Carolina State University - Raleigh, and at Wake Technical College in Raleigh.
+Ms. Parsons was born in San Salvador, El Salvador and is a graduate of McMinn County High School (TN).
+While enrolled at TTU, Ms. Parsons also completed courses at North Carolina State University - Raleigh, and at Wake Technical College in Raleigh.

 Stephanie Elizabeth Quinn ('02)